 Marina Burton Blickley is an experienced counselor and litigator representing companies and employers of all sizes.

 As a counselor, Marina provides employers with advice and risk assessment regarding all aspects of the employment life cycle from recruitment, hiring, job classification, compensation, evaluation, performance management, terminations, reductions in force, and complaint investigation and resolution.
 With a focus on limiting potential legal risk, Marina works with clients to develop and maintain policies and practices that are not just legally compliant but also feasible for their workplace.
 For small to mid-size clients, Marina often acts as the outside general counsel and the initial point of contact for legal issues.

 Marina also advises government contractors on compliance specific to the government contracting industry including equal employment opportunity, affirmative action, Service Contract Labor Standards (formerly Service Contract Act), non-displacement of qualified workers, Fair Labor Standards Act, False Claims Act, and development of handbook and codes of business ethics and conduct.

 Marina is an experienced litigator and advocate assisting companies and employers in litigation arising from business and employment disputes.
 Marina has represented employers defending claims of employment discrimination, harassment, hostile work environment, failure to accommodate, wage and hour violations, and retaliation before the EEOC, DOL, OFCCP, state agencies, and local state and federal courts.
 Marina also represents companies in enforcement of restrictive covenants, theft of trade secrets, and breach of contract actions.
 Marina has also represented government contractor clients in bid protests before the GAO and the Court of Federal Claims.

-Marina has been named to the Virginia “Rising Stars” lists for employment and labor law for four consecutive years.
-She has also been named to the District of Columbia “Rising Stars” lists for employment and labor for three consecutive years.
+Marina has been named to the Virginia “Rising Stars” lists for employment and labor law for five consecutive years.
+She has also been named to the District of Columbia “Rising Stars” lists for employment and labor for four consecutive years.